Signs Your Great Dane is Spoiled

 Attention-Seeking Behavior

-When I give in to my Great Dane’s destructive tendencies by rushing to stop them, I’m actually reinforcing the behavior.
+I reinforce the behavior when I give in to my Great Dane’s destructive tendencies by rushing to stop them.
 They learn that destroying things gets my immediate attention.

 Insufficient Exercise